-- Fried Chicken Wings - make crispy fried wings by following this easy recipe.
+- Fried - make crispy fried wings by following this easy recipe.

 First, dry the meat off with paper towels.
 Next, coat the wings with a high smoke point oil such as avocado or canola oil before dipping in the rub.
-This will help the dry rub stick to the meat while air frying.
+This will help the dry rub stick to the meat.

 Yes, the brown sugar crystalizes when fried and creates a crisp and crunchy skin.
 Watch it carefully because it can burn quickly.
 Check every 2 minutes while cooking to avoid scorching.

-This recipe is a great chicken dry rub for all types of poultry.
-Sprinkle it on chicken breasts before baking in the oven, or rub down a turkey breast before adding it to a crockpot.
+This recipe is a great dry rub for all types of poultry.
+Sprinkle it on chicken breasts before baking in the oven, or rub down a turkey breast before adding it to a dutch oven.

-Keep dry rub seasoning in an airtight container (such as a mason jar) for up to 1 month.
-Store it in a cool, dry location for best results.
+Keep dry rub seasoning in an airtight container (like a mason jar) for up to 1 month.
+Store in a cool, dry location for best results.